mr7495/arXiv_article_classification/README.md

 ### Parent-Child Collision Analysis (Critical Finding)

-The most impactful EDA finding: ArXiv contains both parent categories (e.g., `astro-ph`) and child categories (e.g., `astro-ph.CO`, `astro-ph.GA`) as simultaneous classification targets.
+The most impactful EDA finding: arXiv contains both parent categories (e.g., `astro-ph`) and child categories (e.g., `astro-ph.CO`, `astro-ph.GA`) as simultaneous classification targets.
 This creates an inherently impossible classification boundary.
 Our analysis confirmed `astro-ph` as the primary collision parent, affecting ~17,800 papers in our sample.
 This was resolved in preprocessing (see below).

 ---

 ## Data Preprocessing

-Our pipeline transforms raw ArXiv metadata into model-ready inputs through six stages:
+Our pipeline transforms raw arXiv metadata into model-ready inputs through six stages:

 | Stage | Operation | Purpose |
 |:------|:----------|:--------|